|Nutritional Guidelines (per serving)|

 - 3/4 cup milk (low fat is fine)

-- Heat the oven to 400°.
-Line a baking sheet with parchment paper or a silicone baking mat.
+Heat the oven to 400 F. Line a baking sheet with parchment paper or a silicone baking mat.

-- In a large bowl, combine the flour, baking powder, and salt.
-Stir to blend well.
+In a large bowl, combine the flour, baking powder, and salt.
+Stir with a spoon or whisk to blend thoroughly.
 Cut the remaining 5 tablespoons of butter into smaller pieces and work into the dry ingredients using fingers or a pastry blender until the mixture resembles crumbs.

-- Add the milk and onions with their melted butter.
-Stir until all ingredients are moistened.
+Add the milk and onions (including their melted butter used to cook the onions).
+Stir gently until all ingredients are moistened.
 On a floured surface, pat the soft dough out into a circle about 1/2 inch thick.
 Cut out with biscuit cutters and arrange on the prepared baking sheet.

-- Bake for about 10 to 14 minutes, until nicely browned.
-If desired, brush tops with melted butter while they're hot.
+Bake the onion biscuits for about 10 to 14 minutes, or until golden brown.
+If desired, brush the tops of the biscuits with melted butter while they're hot.